featurevisor/featurevisor/docs/features.md

 # ...
 ```

-If both the required features are evaluated as desired, the dependent feature `checkoutPromo` will be evaluated as enabled.
+If both the required features are evaluated as desired, the dependent feature `checkoutPromo` will then continue with its own evaluation.

 ## Force